microsoft/BotBuilder-V3/bot-framework-faq.md

 ## I'm a developer, what do I need to get started?

-You can get started simply by visiting the Bot Framework site.
-The Bot Builder SDK is open source and available to all.

-To register a bot in the Bot Connector service, you'll need a Microsoft account and [need to complete this answer].
+You can get started by visiting the Bot Framework site.
+To register a bot in the Bot Connector service, you’ll need a Microsoft account.
+The [Bot Builder SDK] (http://github/Microsoft/BotBuilder) is open source and available to all on Github.

 ## I'm an end user looking for great bots, what do I need to do?

-Visit the Bot Directory to find bots for the conversations experiences you love – from sms to Office 365 mail to Skype, Slack, Twitter and more.
+Visit the Bot Directory to find bots for the conversations experiences you love – from sms to Office 365 mail to Skype, Slack, and other services.

-## Are there other related offerings from Microsoft I should know about that can help me build great bots?

-[cross link to Skype, Bing, Cortana Intelligence]

 ## Do the bots registered with the Bot Connector collect personal information?
 If yes, how can I be sure the data is safe and secure?
 What about privacy?

-[answer]
+Each bot is its own service, and developers of these services are required to provide Terms of Service and Privacy Statements per their Developer Code of Conduct.
+You can access this information from the bot’s card in the Bot Directory.

+In order to provide the I/O service, the Bot Connector collects and stores your ID from the service you used to contact the bot.
+In turn the Bot Connector may additionally store anonymized conversation content for service improvement purposes.

+## How do you ban or remove bots from the service?

+Users have a way to report a misbehaving bot via the bot’s contact card in the directory.

 ## Bot Connector sounds a little too good to be true.
 I've heard the promise of write once, run anywhere before.
 Does Bot Connector really just provide a lowest common denominator solution that won't be satisfying in the end?

-[answer]

-## I heard there was a separate SDK to write Bots for Skype.
-How do I know what to use?

-[answer]

-## When will I be able to create a bot for Skype for Business?

-[answer]
+For the vast majority of bot interactions (text/sms, image, or card) Bot Connector provides high quality and broad reach to many of the world’s top conversation experiences while also providing a way to configure, manage and make your bot discoverable through the Bot Framework website and Bot Directory.

-## I want to create a bot for Bing [other Microsoft service].
-How do I do that?
+## If I want to create a bot for Skype, what tools and services should I use?

-[answer]
+Any bot with an internet-accessible REST endpoint can be connected to Skype via the Bot Framework Bot Connector.
+The Bot Framework provides SDKs designed to create text/sms, image and card-capable bots, which constitute the majority of bot interactions today across conversation experiences.
+The [Skype Bot SDK and APIs] (http://www.skype.com/en/developer/signup) enable those interactions plus bot interactions which are Skype-specific and tuned to leverage the unique capabilities found in Skype, among them rich audio and video experiences.

 ## When will Bot Builder SDK provide support for other languages such as Python?

-[answer]
+At its core, a bot is simply a piece of code that exposes a REST endpoint that matches the API signature required by the Bot Framework Connector.
+We have two SDKs that make developing a bot easy, these support C\# and Node.JS (JavaScript).
+If your bot is capable of providing a REST endpoint that can be called by the Bot Connector then you can write without using these SDKs but we encourage you to check them out as the SDKs provide value in dialogs, common controls, and reach for your bot.

 ## When will you add more conversation experiences to Bot Connector?